 Now, with some idea of the driving time needed to get there, You may be ready to consider some of the many options you have, including driving:

-What to Pack?
+What to pack for Alaska?

-When packing for your trip to Alaska, think “Layars.”
+When packing for your trip to Alaska, think “Layers.”
 No matter when you travel to Alaska, the weather can change quickly so you want to be prepared.
 The jacket you bring should be waterproof and warm.
 Many of Alaska’s visitors explore the coastline via cruise ships and ferries and coastal Alaska is known to be wet!

 Good shoes are also a must, as you almost always end up walking a lot when you’re visiting Alaska.
 However, most visitors won’t need big heavy hiking boots for anything but the most strenuous hikes.
 Lightweight walking shoes will meet most of your daily needs.